 I live and work in Rome and Florence so I admit, when it comes to restaurants in Venice, I rely on the advice of locals like our Venice guide Andrea.
 He’s a food historian so when it comes to where to eat in Venice, he really knows his stuff.
 It’s hard to get off the tourist track in tiny, crowded Venice but if you know where to look, you can have some truly incredible culinary experiences from traditional restaurants to Andrea’s tasting tour of local bacari (click here to see details).
-Here I’ve listed four restaurants that embody what matters to me when I eat out: traditional food, local flavor and great ambience.
+Here I’ve listed some restaurants that embody what matters to me when I eat out: traditional food, local flavor and great ambience.

 Osteria Anice Stellato: For a special occasion